-The last few years have seen the increasing usage of competency-based training curriculum in higher education.
+The last few years have seen the increasing usage of competency-based curriculum (CBC) in higher education, but that has come with various challenges facing CBC.
 This is largely due to its innovative approach and being a self-paced, mastery-oriented program that leverages technology to a great extent.

-In this blog, we will explore the key challenges that higher education institutions face while implementing a competency-based training curriculum.
+In this blog, we will explore the key challenges facing cbc for higher education institutions while implementing a competency-based training curriculum.

 What are the Advantages of a Competency-based Training Curriculum?

 A competency-based curriculum focuses on targeted learning processes that identifies specific competencies or skills in students.
 This enables learners to develop mastery of each of these competencies or skills at their own pace.

 Besides offering a more personalized path to the course completion, the competency-based approach is also structured to demonstrate learning in clearly articulated competencies.
 It emphasizes authentic assessment to evaluate what the learner knows and can do through real-life projects.

 The key objective of competency-based learning is to break away from the traditional classroom model, where every student studies the same subject matter at the same speed.